 Finally, it’s time for another adventure.
 South Korea is a journey that was planned a few months in advance of the departure.
-While planning our trip, we were focusing not only on the travel plan itself, but also, we learned culture, history and customs of the country we were going to visit.
+While planning our trip, we were focusing not only on the travel plan itself but also, we have learned the culture, history and customs of the country we were going to visit.

 South Korea is not yet very popular in terms of mass tourism, but more and more often chosen by individual tourists.
 It’s time to visit this place and see by ourselves how Korea tastes, how it smells and what will impress us the most in this country.

-Below I present “South Korea – tailor made travel plan”.
+Below I present “South Korea – tailor-made travel plan”.
 This sightseeing plan was fully created by me and has been tailored to meet our needs and expectations.
-After returning from the South Korea – travel plan has been verified based on our real travel schedule and personal experiences.
-In the below-mentioned travel plan there are few days planned for sightseeing of the two biggest cities: Seoul and Busan.
-It is also scheduled to have proper amount of time for close contact with nature, architecture, culture, history and of course local cuisine.
+After returning from South Korea – the travel plan has been verified based on our real travel schedule and personal experiences.
+In the below-mentioned travel plan, there are a few days planned for sightseeing in the two biggest cities: Seoul and Busan.
+It is also scheduled to have a proper amount of time for close contact with nature, architecture, culture, history and of course local cuisine.
 An additional attraction during our trip is going to be the “Lotus” Lantern Festival, which takes place in Korea only once a year.

 So, let’s go there together!

 Day 1.
 South Korea.
 Seoul – travel day